rey9230/KotlinBaseProject/README.md

 ### Dagger 2 with ViewModel that have SavedState

-i'm using the best DI scenario for ViewModel that i have ever seen in my life (took that from this [video](https://youtu.be/9fn5s8_CYJI?list=LLMBNl1baSJfDak1Lo2VVVZQ)) and slightly modifying by adding [AssistedInjection](https://github.com/square/AssistedInject) for supporting SavedStateVMFactory.
+i'm using the best DI scenario for ViewModel that i have ever seen in my life (took that from this [video](https://youtu.be/9fn5s8_CYJI?list=LLMBNl1baSJfDak1Lo2VVVZQ)) and slightly modifying by adding [AssistedInjection](https://github.com/square/AssistedInject) for supporting SavedStateModule (When providing a custom ViewModelProvider.Factory instance, you can enable usage of SavedStateHandle by extending AbstractSavedStateViewModelFactory)

 ### Architecture
 ![arch](architecture.png)